Mohammad Ali Mohammad Khan: Raja of Mahmudabad

 He was son of Raja Sir Mohammad Amir Hasan Khan (1849–1903), the Jagirdar of Taluq of Mahmudabad.
 He was born at Mahmudabad in Sitapur district of Oudh, British India.

 After the death of his father in 1903, he became the Raja of Mahmudabad.
 The estate of Mahmudabad was among the largest estates in United Province.
-He was succeeded by his son Raja Mohammad Amir Ahmad Khan (1914-1973).
+He was succeeded by his son Raja Mohammad Amir Ahmed Khan (1914-1973).
 The latter was succeeded by Raja Mohammad Amir Mohammad Khan former Member of the Legislative Assembly, (M.L.A.) of Uttar Pradesh.

 Educationist and philanthropist

-He played a key role to make Lucknow as the capital of United Province and foundation of Lucknow University and was the founder-member of University in 1920.
+He played a key role to make Lucknow as the capital of United Province and foundation of Lucknow University and was the founder-member of university in 1920.
 The idea of starting a University at Lucknow was first mooted by him, who contributed an article to the columns of "The Pioneer" urging the foundation of a University at Lucknow.
-He and the Raja of Jahangirabad both donated one lakh rupees for the purpose of founding university in 1919 conference held by Sir Harcourt Butler, Governor of United Province, thus leading to foundation of University.
+He and His Highness Maharaja Sir Ejaz Rasul Khan KCIE Kt CSI the Taluqdar of Jahangirabad Raj, both donated one lakh rupees for the purpose of founding university in 1919 conference held by Sir Harcourt Butler, Governor of United Province, thus leading to foundation of University.